MilaNLProc/mila-website-backend/content/coding_aperitivo/index.md

 - [Luna De Bruyne](https://research.flw.ugent.be/en/luna.debruyne): "Emotions without Borders: Challenges in Multilingual Emotion Detection"

-## Dirk's Negroni
+## Dirk's Drinks
 When in Milan, drink as the Milanese.
-Though the official recipe calls for equal parts gin, Campari and red vermouth, here we opt for a punchier negroni, heavy on the gin.
-For a sbagliato, substitute the gin for prosecco.
+There are many excellent drink options, but they all start with a bitter and a red vermouth.
+The big names here are Campari and Martini, but there are plenty of other options worth exploring.
+Though the official recipes call for equal parts bitter and red vermouth, here we opt for a punchier taste, heavier on the bitter.

+### Base:
+- 3 parts bitter
+- 2 parts red vermouth

+### Options:
+You can now take this into several directions, by adding different mixers:
+- 3 parts sparkling water (or fill it up) will get you an *Americano* (not to be confused with the coffee drink of the same name)
+- For an interesting and refreshing twist, try tonic water instead of sparkling
+- 3 parts prosecco get you a *negroni sbagliato* (the "messed up negroni")
-- 3-4 parts gin (to taste)
+- 3 parts gin get you the original *negroni*
-- 2 parts campari
+- 3 parts bourbon get you a *boulevardier*
-- 1 part red vermouth.

-Pour the ingredients into a mixing glass with ice and stir until the glass feels very cold.
-Strain into a glass with a (very) large ice cube and a twist of orange (and rub the glass rim with it).
+Pour the ingredients into a mixing glass with some ice and stir until the glass feels very cold.
+Strain into a glass with a large ice cube (the larger the better: it will melt more slowly) and a twist of orange or lemon peel (and rub the glass rim with it).
+Enjoy!